MicrosoftDocs/entra-docs/docs/id-protection/howto-identity-protection-remediate-unblock.md

 All active risk detections contribute to the calculation of the user's risk level.
 The user risk level is an indicator (low, medium, high) of the probability that the user's account has been compromised.
 As an administrator, after thorough investigation of the risky users and the corresponding risky sign-ins and detections, you want to remediate the risky users so that they're no longer at risk and won't be blocked.

-Microsoft Entra ID Protection marks some risk detections and the corresponding risky sign-ins as dismissed with risk state **Dismissed** and risk detail **Azure AD Identity Protection assessed sign-in safe**.
+Microsoft Entra ID Protection marks some risk detections and the corresponding risky sign-ins as dismissed with risk state **Dismissed** and risk detail **Microsoft Entra ID Protection assessed sign-in safe**.
 It takes this action, because those events were no longer determined to be risky.

 Administrators have the following options to remediate: